ShubhayuB/ShubhayuB/README.md

 - 👋 Hi, I’m @ShubhayuB
-- 👀 Currently Working on ML Projects.
+- 👀 Currently Working on Data Analysis and Modelling.
-- 🌱 Skilled in Java, C & Python.
+- 🌱 Skilled in Java, C, Python & STATA.
-- 💞️ I’m looking to collaborate on projects focused on ML Implementations.
+- 💞️ I’m looking to collaborate on projects focused on Regression Modelling.
 - 📫 You can reach me at shubhayubasu03@gmail.com and f20210957@pilani.bits-pilani.ac.in

 <!---